Team

 Baldev Bhinder

-Baldev is dual qualified in Singapore and England with nearly 20 years of international experience across the world’s leading global law firms.
+Baldev is dual qualified in Singapore and England with more than 20 years of international experience across the world’s leading global law firms.
 He was previously at UK Energy specialist law firm, Ashurst LLP and US arbitration heavyweight, White & Case, before he set-up Blackstone & Gold in 2019 as Singapore’s first energy and commodities law firm.

 Baldev is recognised as a trailblazer in the legal sector: he is recognised as a Litigation Star by Benchmark Litigation and one of Asia’s Top 50 Disputes Lawyers by ALB.
 He is ranked by Legal 500, Chambers & Partners and Who’s Who Legal for his work.